mtkonczal/blogs_2026_09_deportations_any_native_benefit/blog_post.md

 ![23 state-level correlations with ICE enforcement intensity, filled dot means p<0.05: only one clears the bar, and it's a confound, not a result](graphics/fig_state_hypothesis_scan_p05.png)

 It didn't happen.
 Wage growth here is already the trend-differenced version — each state's wage growth measured against its own prior-year trend, the same fix as Hypothesis 11 — rather than the raw level, because the level has the identical problem: high-enforcement states already had faster wage growth before the window started.
 Fixed that way, wage growth is unremarkable (r = 0.05, p = 0.74), and at the stricter p < 0.05 threshold across all 23 outcomes, exactly one is statistically significant: states' 2024 construction employment share predicts ICE enforcement intensity better than anything downstream of enforcement does.
 That's not a finding about what enforcement did — it's evidence that enforcement wasn't handed out at random across state economies in the first place.
-Nothing else in the scan comes close, which is what you'd expect if there's simply nothing here to find.
+The two next-closest rows sit just outside the line and don't help the restrictionist case either: heavier-enforcement states saw unemployment rise more (r = 0.28, p = 0.05), and their raw payroll growth ran slightly faster (r = 0.27, p = 0.06), which is the level comparison Hypothesis 11 already showed disappears once you net out each state's own trend.

 Nothing here is as cleanly instrumented as the occupation-level and industry-level tests above — this is closer to real-time, kick-the-tires analysis than a single well-designed test.
-But that's what makes it useful: run enough independent looks and a few should land in the restrictionists' favor by chance alone.
+But that's what makes it useful: run enough looks and a few should land in the restrictionists' favor by chance alone.
 They don't.
 The case was never especially well thought out to begin with.